Cadene/bootstrap.pytorch/README.md

 **General**

-- modularity and code normalization (but not too much) to ensure code reusability
+- bootstrap is organized in a modular way to ensure code reusability
-- CTRL+V are faster and clearer than bad refactoring
+- a single file "main.py" is used as an entry point to train and/or evaluate a model

 **Options**